peter00123/automatic-contact-saver/README.md

 * 🏫 **Institutions or organizations** needing to upload a large number of candidate/student records

 By automating the contact addition process, it saves time and eliminates manual errors.
+89 contacats can be added in a minute.

 ---